-- Human Resources has wallet size cards with the information listed on them.
+- Human Resources has wallet size cards with the Company Nurse information.
 If you would like to obtain one of the wallet cards, please contact the Human Resources Department.

 Q. Do I have to call in any injury, whether it is minor or major?